The Integer Decomposition Property and Weighted Projective Space Simplices: Reflexive Stabilizations

-A proof is given in Section~\ref{sec:proofs}.
-In order to study those partitions $\bq$ such that $\Prsq$ is IDP and/or $h^*$-unimodal, it makes sense to begin by considering the case where $\rsn(\bq)$ is small, potentially keeping the value of $\ell(\bq)$ small as well.
-When $\rsn(\bq)=1$ and $\ell(\rs(\bq))=1$, we have the following curious result.
+Theorems~\ref{thm:largemnotidp} and~\ref{thm:largemnotunimodal} imply that if reflexive stabilizations will result in simplices that are IDP and/or $h^\ast$-unimodal, we need to focus on the case $m=1$.
+Further, it makes sense to begin by considering the case where both $\rsn(\bq)$ and $\ell(\bq)$ are small.
+For example, when $\rsn(\bq)=1$ and $\ell(\rs(\bq))=1$, we have the following curious result.

 \begin{theorem} Suppose that $\rsn(\bq)=1$ and that $\ell(\rs(\bq))=1$, i.e., that $1 + \sum_{i =1}^n q_i = \lcm{\bq}-1$.
 Then for all $0\leq b\leq \sum_iq_i$, we have $w(\bq,b)=w(\rs(\bq),b)$ and hence